-The Royal Commission into Misconduct in the Banking, Superannuation and Financial Services Industry (Royal Commission) triggered a wide-spread toughening of approach by regulators to corporate governance and contravention in Australia.
-In response to recommendations made by the Royal Commission, ASIC established an internal "Office of Enforcement", which has a broad range of enforcement powers aimed at the deterrence and punishment of wrongdoing in a targeted and proportionate way.
-ASIC's range of enforcement
+The Royal Commission into Misconduct in the Banking, Superannuation and Financial Services Industry (Royal Commission) triggered a wide-spread toughening of approach by regulators to corporate governance and contravention in Australia.19 In response to recommendations made by the Royal Commission, ASIC

-&lt;sup>15 ASIC Corporate Plan 2021-25: Focus 2021-22
+15 ASIC Corporate Plan 2022-26: Focus 2022-26.

-&lt;sup>16 Future of the board (Governance Institute,)
+16 Future of the Board (Governance Institute).